CodingTrain/website-archive/_CodingChallenges/168-mandelbulb.md

     time: 27:31
 ---

 It's the Mandelbulb!
-What happens when you take the original fractal (The Mandelbrot Set) and extend it into 3D space.
+What happens when you take the original fractal (The Mandelbrot Set) and extend it into 3D space?
 And how do you visualize it in Processing (Java) as a point cloud?